Options and Brokers using RTML capability on the LT. © 2020 LT Group

 Both RTML interfaces can also talk directly to the Target of Opportunity Control Agent (TOCA), the system that triggers the LT's rapid-response capability to interrupt the current observation and immediately observe your target instead.
 The LT already performs completely autonomous instant overrides for Gamma-Ray Burst alerts via a different protocol from the NASA Gamma-ray Coordinates Network (see GCN in diagram above), but a similar end result is also possible via RTML/TOCA.

-As you can imagine, overrides can be very disruptive.
-Therefore permission to have TOCA capability has to be requested at the Phase 1 stage and approved by the TAC.
+Overrides can be very disruptive, and the ability to use the TOCA is restricted to only essential proposals.
+It is requested at the Phase 1 stage and approved by the TAC.

 Applying for RTML capability

 The RTML facility is available to all users who have TAC-awarded time allocations.
-Please contact us if this sounds interesting, and we will provide full user instructions.
+Please contact us for more information on usage.